riga/tfdeploy/README.md

 or by simply copying the file into your project.

-Numpy ≥ 1.10 should be installed on your system.
-[Scipy](http://www.scipy.org/) is optional.
+NumPy ≥ 1.10 should be installed on your system.
+[SciPy](http://www.scipy.org/) is optional.
 See [optimization](#optimization) for more info on optional packages.

-By design, tensorflow is required when creating a model.
-All versions ≥ 1.0.1 are supported.
+By design, TensorFlow is required when creating a model.

 ### Content